B. J. Surhoff

 William James "B. J." Surhoff (born August 4, 1964) is an American former catcher, outfielder, first baseman, third baseman, and designated hitter in Major League Baseball (MLB).
 Over his 18-year MLB career, he played every position except pitcher.
 After playing for the Orioles from 1996 to 2000, he rejoined the team in 2003 and played through the 2005 season.
 He started his career with the Milwaukee Brewers (1987–1995) and also played for the Atlanta Braves (2000–2002).
 Surhoff began his career as a catcher, and after playing third base in the mid-1990s, shifted to become primarily a left fielder.
+Surhoff was the first-overall pick in the 1985 MLB Draft.

 Baseball career

 Born in the Bronx, Surhoff attended Rye High School in Westchester, New York.
 After high school he attended the University of North Carolina at Chapel Hill.
 In 1983, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
-Surhoff was honored as the 1985 ACC Male Athlete of the Year, and played on the very first (1984) U.S. Olympic baseball team.
+Surhoff was honored as the 1985 ACC Male Athlete of the Year, and played on the first (1984) U.S. Olympic baseball team.
 He was a two-time first team All-American at UNC and his career batting average of .392 was a school record until Dustin Ackley set the mark at .412 in 2009.

 Surhoff was selected by the Brewers with the first overall pick of the 1985 Major League Baseball draft.
-He was a very versatile player, having appeared at every position except pitcher over the course of his career.
-He had 2,326 hits, 188 home runs and 1,153 RBI in his career.
+He was a versatile player, having appeared at every position except pitcher over the course of his career.
+He had 2,326 hits, 188 home runs and 1,153 runs batted in during his career.
 Although always a consistent hitter, having hit over .280 in 12 of his 19 seasons, Surhoff's finest season was his 1999 campaign with the Orioles, in which he led the American League in at-bats (673), ranked second in hits (207), was selected to the American League All-Star team, and ultimately won Most Valuable Oriole honors for the season, becoming one of five players to get 200 or more hits in a season for the team.
 He also participated in the Home Run Derby.
 In other notable seasons, he finished sixth in the AL in doubles in 1993 with the Brewers and finished fifth in batting average in the AL with the Brewers in 1995 with a .320 average.

 In 2007, Surhoff was elected to the Orioles Hall of Fame, with the official induction ceremony occurring before the start of the Orioles–Twins game on August 25, 2007, at Oriole Park at Camden Yards.